 The solution you need is in a spray bottle

 In conclusion, we have covered all five ways on how to clean your shower tiles without needing to scrub your tiles.
 These methods can be used interchangeably, depending on how bad the stains in your tiles are.
-And don’t forget yo clean everything else like faucets.
+And don’t forget to clean everything else like faucets.
+For those particularly stubborn stains, you might want to look into ways to clean floor grout without scrubbing, which can be adapted for shower tiles as well.
 We hope that this has been useful in your journey when cleaning your bathroom!
+Happy cleaning your bathroom!
 Happy cleaning!

 “The key to effectively cleaning shower tiles without scrubbing is knowing the right cleaning solutions to use, and the optimal time to let them act.
 What I’ve found in my years as a professional cleaner is that a good quality, pH-neutral detergent, when left for the correct amount of time, can do much of the work for you.”